Sustainability

 Our Goal: Net Zero by 2050

 We are committed to being your partner on Bermuda’s journey towards a sustainable future with an ultimate goal of being Net Zero by 2050.
-This means that are working to make operational changes to reduce our carbon emissions to the lowest amount possible and then offsetting what we cannot as a last resort to achieve a neutral state.
+This means that we are working to make operational changes to reduce our carbon emissions to the lowest amount possible and then offsetting what we cannot as a last resort to achieve a neutral state.

 Our commitment to Net Zero also extends to offsetting the carbon footprint of each one of our employees making our entire team carbon neutral.
 To date, through our partnership with Climate Wise, we have been able to offset the following: